Raiders of the Lost Horcrux:

 The year 1979 has not, to our knowledge, ever been directly mentioned in the course of the books.
 But we had at least two statements, one from Sirius Black (which has since been rewritten) and one from Severus Snape, which when added up land us in that year.
 As well as a piece of known Ministry policy which is as likely to have been instituted in that year as not.

-Because if that’s the case: that it was toward, or after the end of 1979 that Tom Riddle suddenly started distributing his Horcruxes into safe hiding places, then we have a very good idea why he might have suddenly chosen to diversify his “insurance”.
+Because if that’s the case: that it was around, or after the end of 1979 that Tom Riddle suddenly started distributing his Horcruxes into safe hiding places, then we have a very good idea why he might have suddenly chosen to diversify his “insurance”.

 That’s right.
 He started hiding them when he learned that he was the subject of a bona-fide Prophecy.
 One regarding his own downfall.